leisurelyrcxf/cmoult/cmoult/CMoult.md

 * lazy_update
 * static_update_point_redefine_function

+Just simply run the **test.sh** under each folder.

 #4 Future Work
 #4.1 Bug Fix
-There are some bugs which I have payed a lot of time and attention and still can't resolve, which I list below.
+There are still some bugs which I have payed a lot of time and efforts but still can't resolve.
+I list some of them below.
-* The API in libuminati `um_load_code` seems not work properly.
-I have tried to load the new function at runtime and then do an insert jump to the new function address but this always results in segmentation fault.
+* The API in libuminati `um_load_code` seems not working properly.
+I have tried to load a new functions at runtime and then do an insert jump to the new function address but this always results in a segmentation fault.
-* The `um_unwind` function is still not perfect, in some special case, the result is not reliable.
+* The `um_unwind` function is still not perfect, in some extreme cases, the result is not reliable.

-Resolving these bugs requires stepping more deeply into the libdw library and understanding more of the call stack implementation in X86, apparently it is goint to be hard and a long term work.
+Resolving these bugs requires stepping much more deeply into the libdw library and understanding much more of the call stack in X86, thus won't be easy.

 #4.2 Potential Enhancement
 * For non-pointed variables, such as `struct some_struct s`, increasing the size of the struct is not possible, which limits the usage of Cmoult.
 Need read more papers to find out if it is doable, and if yes one possible solution.

+* The limitation of using X86 debug register to do lazy conversion.

+   One of the possible alternative solutions is to use software watchpoint, but software watchpoint also has some limitations as listed below:

+    * The software watchpoint will severely slow down the execution of the application cause it uses single step execution.
+Below is a paragraph that I found from the gdb website [gdb watchpoint](https://sourceware.org/gdb/onlinedocs/gdb/Set-Watchpoints.html):
+    &nbsp;&nbsp;&nbsp;*Depending on your system, watchpoints may be implemented in software or hardware. gdb does software watchpointing by single-stepping your program and testing the variable's value each time, which is hundreds of times slower than normal execution.
+(But this may still be worth it, to catch errors where you have no clue what part of your program is the culprit.)*

+    * Software watchpoint for monitor memory read is hard to implement.
+Below is another paragraph that I found from the gdb website [gdb watchpoint](https://sourceware.org/gdb/onlinedocs/gdb/Set-Watchpoints.html):
+    &nbsp;&nbsp;&nbsp;*Currently, the awatch and rwatch commands can only set hardware watchpoints, because accesses to data that don't change the value of the watched expression cannot be detected without examining every instruction as it is being executed, and gdb does not do that currently.*

+  Anyway, it's still better in some cases to use software watchpoints than use the X86-64 registers, thus combination of both 2 approaches is a better solution.

 #5 Remerciement
-Thanks for Fabien Dagnat and Sebastien Martinez for their help during this project.
+Honestly, the project is not easy.
+One reason is that it needs a deep knowledge of the debug system————dwarf, elf, gdb, etc. which is a domain that I have never get involved before.
+Especially for fixing the bugs in libuminati, I read tons of code in libdw and spent plenty of time to debug them.
+Another reason is that due to the inconvenience of communication I almost never asked for help.

+Thanks to Fabien Dagnat and Telecom Bretagne for give me this chance to get involved in this project.
+Thanks to Sebastien Martinez, Arnaud and Dorianand for their pervious work.
+Thanks to my tuteurs for their help during the project.
+Since this project is an open source project, I am very pleased to get involved in the future.